Central Limit Type Theorem and Large Deviation Principle for Multi-Scale McKean-Vlasov SDEs: Appendix

+Then by Gronwall's inequality, we get $\EE|Z_t-Z'_t|^2=0$.
+Hence $Z_t=Z'_t$, $\PP$-a.s., which implies $U_t=U'_t$, $\PP$-a.s.~for any $t\geq 0$.
+Hence equation \eref{Coupled equation} is strong uniqueness.
+The strong uniqueness of equation \eref{U+} can be proved by the same argument.
+The proof is complete.

-\textbf{Acknowledgements} { W. Hong is supported by NSFC (No.~12171354); S. Li is supported by NSFC (No.~12001247) and NSF of Jiangsu Province (No.~BK20201019); W. Liu is supported by NSFC (No.~12171208, 11822106, 11831014, 12090011); X. Sun is supported by NSFC (No.~11771187, 11931004) and the QingLan Project.}
+\textbf{Acknowledgements} { The authors would like to thank the referees for their very constructive suggestions and valuable comments.
+W. Hong is supported by NSFC (No.~12171354); S. Li is supported by NSFC (No.~12001247) and NSF of Jiangsu Province (No.~BK20201019); W. Liu is supported by NSFC (No.~12171208, 11831014, 12090011); X. Sun is supported by NSFC (No.~12271219, 11931004), the QingLan Project of Jiangsu Province and the Priority Academic Program Development of Jiangsu Higher Education Institutions.}

 \textbf{Statements and Declarations}

 The authors have no relevant financial or non-financial interests to disclose.
 The authors have no competing interests to declare that are relevant to the content of this article.
 All authors certify that they have no affiliations with or involvement in any organization or entity with any financial interest or non-financial interest in the subject matter or materials discussed in this manuscript.
 The authors have no financial or proprietary interests in any material discussed in this article.
 All data generated or analysed during this study are included in this article.